Miley Cyrus Shocks Fans By Removing All Instagram Posts, Including Photos With Liam Hemsworth

 — nara (@nnrhlg) July 13, 2018

-Although this rumor has not been directly confirmed by the singer herself, US Weekly did, in fact, publish a report that the singer had already started working on a new project.
+Although this rumor has not been directly confirmed by the singer herself, Us Weekly did, in fact, publish a report that the singer had already started working on a new project.

 Despite Cyrus’ actions causing controversy amongst fans, she is not the first artist to entirely wipe out her social media outlets prior to a massive release.
 Her musical peers such as Taylor Swift, Zayn Malik, and Sabrina Carpenter have all notoriously cleared out their social pages directly prior to a significant release, indicating in some sorts a “cleanse” before new material is shared with the general public.